Latvian National Armed Forces: Personnel

 Latvian National Armed Forces consist of the Regular Force, National Guard and Reserve.
-On January 1, 2007, conscription was abolished and since then the Regular Force consists of only professional soldiers.
+On 1 January 2007, conscription was abolished and since then the Regular Force consists of only professional soldiers.
 Recruits must be 18 years of age or older.
 As of June 2018, there were 5500 active duty soldiers, 8000 national guards.
 By the end of 2017, there were 7900 registered reserve soldiers, of whom about 5000 were retired professional soldiers.
-According to the National Defence Concept, the National Armed Forces are to maintain 2500 militarily trained personnel, including 6500 professional soldiers, 8005 National Guards and 3010 (trained) reserve soldiers.
+According to the National Defence Concept, the National Armed Forces are to maintain 25000 militarily trained personnel, including 6500 professional soldiers, 8005 National Guards and 3010 (trained) reserve soldiers.
 Reserve training began in 2015.

+As of July 2025, NBS continues to expand its personnel.

+Conscription

+On 5 April 2023, Latvia decided to re-introduce compulsory national defense service in response to the ongoing Russian invasion in Ukraine.
+Conscripted personnel will have to serve in the Latvian National Armed Forces for at least 11 months.
+The law foresees two types of service: military and alternative (civil service).
+Males born after 1 January 2004, are subject to mandatory service, while males and females aged 18 to 27 can apply voluntarily.
+The law exempts certain individuals, including those whose health status does not comply with service requirements, sole guardians of children, sole caretakers of dependents, and those who have served in a different country if they have dual citizenship.
+In the first two rounds of conscription, Latvian military had enough volunteers and didn't need to resort to random selection.
+On 27 August 2024, Latvian defense minister Andris Sprūds initiated the discussion on conscription of women by 2028.

 Operations

 International cooperation

-Along with providing for national defence, the NAF will also react immediately to threats to other allies and to international crises.
+Along with providing for national defence, the NBS will also react immediately to threats to other allies and to international crises.

 Latvia cooperates with Estonia and Lithuania in the infantry battalion BALTBAT and naval squadron BALTRON which are available for peacekeeping operations.

 Currently, NATO is involved in the patrolling and protection of the Latvian air space as the Latvian military does not have the means to do so.
 For this goal a rotating force of four NATO fighters, which comes from different nations and switches at two or three month intervals, is based in Lithuania to cover all three Baltic states (see Baltic Air Policing).

+After the Russian invasion of Ukraine, the Baltic states of Estonia, Latvia and Lithuania have decided to construct a Baltic Defence Line on their eastern border with Russia and Belarus.